jccguimaraes/project-viewer-plus/README.md

 - A suite of automation tests for better stability and maintainability;
 - Uses dock instead of panel.

+*Important changes*

+- This package is not a replacement for `project-viewer` but I will only maintain `project-viewer-plus`. **Why?** `project-viewer` got too big too fast.
+Maintaining it has become hard. `project-viewer-plus` hopefully will not suffer from some mistakes.
+- Each instance of Atom has it's own state.
+This means that any change will not affect other istances, such as adding new groups or projects, collapsing or expanding.
+In order to sync them you need to store into the file the state you want and update the others. **Why?** Keeping everything synced is just to much effort.

 > Atom changes a lot and, due to this nature, sometimes code breaks, features get outdated or even pointless.
-Be kind! :fist:
+Be kind when opening an issue! :fist:

 ## Configuration